SupremeBoy92/SupremeBoy92/README.md

 ### Hi there, I'm Supreme 👋

-## I'm a teen that tries to learn and create new things!
+## I'm a little freak that tries to learn and create new things!

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with open source developers